 One of the favorite responses of some politicians to devastating wildfires is to call for increased logging on public lands.
 Their reasoning is that having fewer trees will prevent large fires.
 The fact is that logging does not eliminate forest fires.
-For example, in a clear cut there is still fuel remaining, some of which can spread a fire faster than a forested area and can act as spot fire traps with dry, easily ignitable vegetation that is even more susceptible to propagating a fire from airborne burning embers up to a mile away from the main fire.
+For example, in a clear cut there is still fuel remaining, especially if the slash is left untreated, which can spread a fire faster than a forested area and can act as spot fire traps with dry, easily ignitable vegetation that is even more susceptible to propagating a fire from airborne burning embers up to a mile away from the main fire.

 The House version of the 2018 Farm Bill being considered now would expand logging on public lands in response to recent increases in wildfires.
 A group of 217 scientists, educators, and land managers have signed an open letter calling on decision makers to facilitate a civil dialogue and careful consideration of the science to ensure that any policy changes will result in communities being protected while safeguarding essential ecosystem processes.